Gia Macool Showcases Impressive Cleavage & Flat Abs In Tiny Crop Top & Low-Rise Shorts

 “You are looking so pretty,” a fourth admirer chimed in.

-Last month, Gia took to Instagram to show off her figure in an all black latex number.
+Last month, Gia took to Instagram to show off her figure in an all-black latex number.
 There was little to her top, which was strapless and laced up the front and sides.
 She also sported a pair of latex pants.
 To complete her sexy look, she wore a pair of strappy stiletto sandals.